 Look for opportunities to combine information into one line, such as your address and contact information, or your listed skills.
 Another example is combining your job title, employer’s name, and employment duration in one line instead of two.

 Here’s one creative example for executives on how to get resume to one page:

 9. Use Numerical Figures Instead of Spelling Them Out

 Numerical figures occupy less space compared to the spelled-out version.
 Numbers also grab attention, so it’s a good way to draw a recruiter’s attention to certain parts of your resume.

 10. Remove Repetitive Bullets

 A quick way to do this is to remove tasks where you didn’t excel.
-You should also remove repetitive mention of the same task because the recruiter doesn’t need to read this multiple times.
-For instance, if you had customer service tasks at all of your three jobs, only mention this skill at the company where you won an award or have a notable accomplishment.
+You should also remove repetitive mention of the same task because the recruiter doesn’t need to read this many times.
+For instance, if you had customer service tasks at all your three jobs, only mention this skill at the company where you won an award or have a notable accomplishment.